GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/10.591-600/05.The-Hour-of-Prayer/docs.md

 ---
+title: |
-title: 595.
-The Hour of Prayer
+    595. The Hour of Prayer - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 595.
+The Hour of Prayer.
+My God, is any hour so sweet, From blush of morn to evening star, As that which calls me to Thy feet, The hour of pray'r?
+    keywords:  |
-    keywords: Christ in Song, The Hour of Prayer, My God, is any hour so sweet,
+        Christ in Song, adventhymnals, advent hymnals, The Hour of Prayer, My God, is any hour so sweet.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 595. THE HOUR OF PRAYER
+####  Christ in Song,

 ```txt
 1.